dotsyzygy/bananabot/README.md

 ## Features

 - **Auto-role assignment** — Automatically assigns a configured role to users when they join the server.
-- **Reaction roles** — Admins can create a reaction role post via the `/reactionrole` slash command.
-When users react to the post with the specified emoji they receive a role; removing the reaction removes the role.
+- **Reaction roles** — Admins can create a new reaction role post or point the bot at an existing message via the `/reactionrole` slash command.
+When users react with the specified emoji they receive a role; removing the reaction removes the role.
 Configuration is persisted to a JSON file so it survives bot restarts.
 - **Guild allowlist** — Only operates in explicitly allowed guilds; leaves any unauthorized guild it is added to.
 - **Graceful shutdown** — Handles SIGINT/SIGTERM (Unix) and Ctrl+C (Windows).